cruftex/cruftex.net/source/_posts/Java-Caching-Benchmarks-Part-3.md

 For the above graph [Alternative Image](CMS/ZipfianSequenceLoadingBenchmark-byThread-1Mx10-notitle-print.svg) and [Raw Data](CMS/ZipfianSequenceLoadingBenchmark-byThread-1Mx10.dat) is available.

 EHCache2 does not scale well in this scenario with the additional cores, which is probably caused due to additional locking overhead in the blocking read through configuration.
-Caffeine has low performance with one or two cores but much better performance with four cores.
+Caffeine has low performance with one or two cores but better performance with four cores.
 This is most likely caused due to the fact that Caffeine uses multiple threads for the eviction.
-With one or a few cores available the inter thread communication produces overhead and casues delay.
+With one or a few cores available the inter thread communication produces overhead and causes delay.

 By varying the size of Zipfian distribution we can yield different hit rates.
 Below chart shows the performance with different Zipfian factors: